CompuTec/computec-docs/docs/appengine/appengine-users-guide/analytical-page/overview.md

 ## Access

-After logging in to AppEngine, you can reach the option by clicking the icon in the upper-right corner of the window:
+After logging in to AppEngine, you can access the Analytical Page by:

+Clicking the icon in the upper-right corner of the window:

 ![Access](./media/overview/analytical-page.png)

-You can also reach the option from the MO360 view:
+Navigating through the MO360 view:

 ![Access](./media/overview/analytical-page-mo360.png)